10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 10. Kayak Around the Islands

-There are lots of places to rent kayaks in Pensacola if you don’t have your own craft.
+There are places to rent kayaks near Pensacola Beach.

-Gulf Islands National Seashore Fort Pickens is located along Pensacola Bay off Gulf Breeze Parkway in Florida.
+Gulf Islands National Seashore Fort Pickens is located along Pensacola Bay off Gulf Breeze Parkway.

 Gulf Islands National Seashore Fort Pickens Map